Vishnubabu/userApp/README.md

 Frontend
 -------------
 Its a React App.
 It proxies all '/api' requests to the Backend.
-Its in the folder [./client](https://github.com/Vishnubabu/iTunesApp/tree/master/client) Used - [create-react-app](https://github.com/facebookincubator/create-react-app) for creation
+Its in the folder [./client](https://github.com/Vishnubabu/userApp/tree/master/client) Used - [create-react-app](https://github.com/facebookincubator/create-react-app) for creation

 It has 3 react components

-> - SearchBox
+> - Header
-> - LookupBox
+> - UserDetails
-> - ItemResults
+> - Login

 Uses Routes from [react-router](https://github.com/ReactTraining/react-router).
 'search' and 'lookup' actions change the route and the components listen to the route changes and fetch data from the backend.